 This event serves to bring together faculty, staff, students, and community partners to discuss best practices in engagement and service-learning, highlight accomplishments, and increase collaboration opportunities.
-This year's virtual event will feature three tracks: a beginning track on networking and partnership formation and two advanced tracks on broader research impacts.
+This year's virtual event will feature two tracks: a beginning track on networking and partnership formation and an advanced track on broader research impacts.
 A showcase featuring student digital engagement stories will conclude the Summit.
-There is no cost to attend; however, registration is required and will open in January 2021.
+There is no cost to attend.
+Register today to join us for this program!